WELCOME TO AN AWARD WINNING GARDEN

 WAyne+and+Bike+sidewalk+garden+2013

-Welcome to Cypress Community Garden, an Award-winning grassroots initiative located along THE ARBUTUS GREENWAY in the heart of Kitsilano, Vancouver.
+Cypress Community Garden is an Award-winning grassroots initiative located along THE ARBUTUS GREENWAY in Kitsilano, Vancouver.

-The community garden provides much needed green space in the area.
+GREEN SPACE: Cypress Community Garden provides much needed green space in the area next to Burrard.

-Diverse flowers, shrubs and vegetables serve to attract birds (we have a Bird Garden at the east end of our site), and the Perennial garden at the west end is filled with butterflies and hums with several types of bees from spring to fall.
-The Arbutus Greenway is an important home for the Mason Bee.
+Flowers, shrubs and vegetables serve to attract birds (we also have a Bird Garden at the east end of our site), and the Perennial garden at the west end is filled with butterflies and hums (you can hear the sounds) with several types of bees from spring to fall.
+In addition our Community Garden works to promote important pollinators with our areas of indigenous plants and other pollinator-friendly shrubs.

 Community gardens are important social and educational spaces that serve as dynamic catalysts in terms of fostering pride in community.
 Vancouver residents of all ages and many international tourists visit the gardens to learn about organic gardening, and to relax in the public areas.